 the first time I noticed a difference

 in my body, or the benefit of yoga, was after I bent down to get something that fell under the kitchen table.
 I bounced down and up effortlessly, actually bounced in one smooth swoop.
-And I was wearing heels, just before heading to work.
+And I was wearing heels and a skirt, just before heading to work.
 It was so amazing I stopped to think of it.

 “Mom, you don’t yell as much or as loud.
 Whatever you do, don’t stop doing yoga.”